WIPtitle/self-hosted-alarm-android/README.md

-It consist of a simple fullscreen webview used to access the self-hosted alarm service webapp on a dedicated app instead of opening a tab in a browser; it also automatically fetches Ntfy credentials and opens a websocket to the correct Ntfy server to receive and show real time push notifications without having to rely on a not self-hosted solution.
+It consist of a simple fullscreen webview used to access the self-hosted alarm service webapp on a dedicated app instead of opening a tab in a browser; it also automatically fetches Ntfy credentials and opens a websocket to the correct Ntfy server to receive and show real-time push notifications without having to rely on a not self-hosted solution.

 ## Installation